HannahZanowski/AOS573/README.md

 # AOS573
-Course material for AOS 573: Computational Methods in Atmospheric and Oceanic Sciences
+Course material for AOS 573: Research Computing in Atmospheric and Oceanic Sciences